Senserva/Siemserva-Releases/README.md

 **Six AI-Enhanced HTML Report Types** — Detailed, Compliance, Business Focused Review, Remediation, Audit, and Portfolio.
 Self-contained HTML with embedded charts, risk heatmaps, and compliance scorecards.
 One keystroke (Ctrl+R), no dependencies — opens in any browser, prints to PDF.

-**Scan, Pipe, Automate (SDK Beta 4)** — split into two composable halves: --scan outputs NDJSON, --reporter consumes any NDJSON source.
+**Scan, Pipe, Automate** — split into two composable halves: --scan outputs NDJSON, --reporter consumes any NDJSON source.
 Full headless pipeline, multi-source dashboard merging, and Maester connector included.
 Query the SQLite graph database (79 edge types, 341 tables) in C#, Python, or PowerShell.

 **No Agents Required** — read-only access via Microsoft Graph API.
 Nothing to install on your tenant.
 All data stays local — no security data transmitted to Senserva or any third party.